-This section describes the procedure for configuring Communication Manager to work with the Clearcom SIP Trunking Service.
+This section describes the procedure for configuring Communication Manager to work with the Alestra SIP Trunking Service on the Sonus platform.
 A SIP trunk is established between Communication Manager and Session Manager for use by signaling traffic to and from the service provider.
 It is assumed that the general installation of Communication Manager, the Avaya G430 Media Gateway and the Avaya Media Server has been previously completed and is not discussed here.